 - Dr. Zimmer, from Kiss of the Vampire, is an expy of Abe Van Helsing.

-- The League of Gentlemen: Mark Gatiss' character Lucifer Box turns into one despite a straight first book.
-In his sequel suddenly he's stopping Satan from manifesting on earth.
+- Mark Gatiss' character Lucifer Box turns into one despite a (relatively) straight first book.
+In the sequel, The Devil in Amber, suddenly he's stopping Satan from manifesting on earth.

 - The Thomas Carnacki stories by William Hope Hodgson.
 Some of Carnacki's cases are not occult at all; it is Carnacki's trick that he is open to both possibilities.